 The TCL Alto 8i has a decent stereo total harmonic distortion performance.
 At normal listening volumes, you get a clean and pure sound reproduction.
 However, there's a small jump in THD across the range when you play it at max volume.
 This may be difficult to hear with real-life content.

-This soundbar has a middling center performance.
+This soundbar has a passable center performance.
 Due to its 2.1 configuration, it doesn't have a dedicated center speaker, so it uses the left and right speakers to create a sound in the center.
 Unfortunately, this can sound more diffused and less clear than a discrete center channel.

-This soundbar has a terrible surrounds performance.
+This soundbar has a poor surrounds performance.
 It uses its left and right speakers to downmix this content into stereo, which doesn't result in accurate and clear localization of surround objects in the soundstage.
 It doesn't get very loud, and its sound profile is quite muddy and boomy.

 The TCL Alto 8i has a lot of physical inputs.
-Thanks to its HDMI ports, you can use it as a hub between your devices, like your TV and your PC.
+Thanks to its HDMI ports, you can use it as a hub between your devices, like your TV and PC.
 There's also a 3.5mm AUX port for connecting to your phone over a wired connection.